SkygearIO/skygear-doc/content/js/record.md

 }
 ```

-Check the server [database schema](/server/guide/database-schema) page
+Check the server [database schema](/server/guide/database-schema) page for more.
-for more column names.